-If you’ve been a part of any product development team in recent years, you’ve probably heard of service design.
+If you’ve been a part of any product development team in recent years, you’ll already have a good idea of why product development is important, and you’ve probably heard of service design.
 Maybe you’ve even seen it in action, in your own company’s practices or in a partner’s.
 But what exactly does the term mean?

 Service design is a mindset and toolbox for creating services that solve actual human problems, meet users’ needs, and generate valuable new experiences.
+Eliminating problems through service design is a big part of why product development is important.
 Its goal is to help teams build better products by making backstage processes more responsive to the customers they’ll be serving.

-When done right, service design will make your product or service touch points seamless and your product an intuitive solution for the problem you’ve set out to solve.
+Why product development is important here, is because when done right, successive iterations of service design will make your product or service touch points seamless and your product an intuitive solution for the problem you’ve set out to solve.
 People know when a service has been created with their needs in mind, and when they come across one that does, it resonates with them in ways that nothing else can.